fergald/explainer-bfcache-ccns/api.md

 we are more interested in feedback about the fundamental idea than about the specifics of the API (naming, shape etc).

-The API presents a `backForwardCacheController.evictionSignals` object which has fields for registering cookies and other storage mechanisms:
+The API presents a `inactiveDocumentController.invalidationSignals` object which has fields for registering cookies and other storage mechanisms:

 - cookies
 - SessionStorage
 - LocalStorage